State Fair median real estate price is $63,505, which is less expensive than 94.7% of Michigan neighborhoods and 98.4% of all U.S. neighborhoods.

 Also, the State Fair neighborhood is unique for having just 2.7% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.4% of America's neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the State Fair neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the State Fair neighborhood have a highly unusual car ownership.
 60.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.2% of U.S. neighborhoods.

 More people work in manufacturing and as laborers here in the State Fair neighborhood than in 96.3% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.